Get a 50% Discount Offer

-On their actual website the Steel River Solar Charger is listed for $59.95, but I found a special offer which allows you to get it for $30.
-Maybe it’s a marketing trick?
-But saving half your money is not too bad.
+On their actual website, the Steel River Solar Charger is listed for $59.95, but I found a special offer that allows you to get it for $35.
+Maybe it’s a marketing trick, but saving half your money is not too bad.

 Why The Price Difference?

 I think it’s more of a marketing tactic that Steel River uses.
-By retailing it for $59.95 on their website and then giving the appearance of 50% discount, people might feel better about their purchase having saved $30.
+By retailing it for $59.95 on their website and then giving the appearance of a 50% discount, people might feel better about their purchase having saved $25.

 Steel River Solar Charger Review